IlyaMargolin/ipo-candidate-analysis/README.md

-# IPO Candidate Analysis Toolkit
+# IPO Candidate Analysis

-A practical, research-oriented repository for screening and assessing private or pre-IPO companies that could become IPO candidates.
+A practical analytical framework for screening and scoring private companies that could become future IPO candidates.

+This repository demonstrates a structured approach to IPO candidate analysis.
+It combines a reusable notebook workflow, transparent scoring logic, and sample data to help analysts evaluate whether a private or late-stage company shows characteristics consistent with potential public-market readiness.

 ## What this project does

-This repository demonstrates a structured workflow for **IPO candidate analysis**.
-It is designed for analysts, students, finance learners, and builders who want a repeatable framework for evaluating companies that may eventually go public.

-The toolkit helps users:

-- organize company-level input data;
+The project helps users organize IPO candidate analysis into a repeatable process rather than a collection of disconnected notes.

+It is designed to support:

+- early screening of private companies;
-- score businesses across core IPO-relevant dimensions;
+- comparison across multiple IPO candidates;
-- compare candidates in a transparent way;
-- document assumptions clearly;
+- transparent scoring based on explicit criteria;
-- extend the model with new signals, sectors, and screening logic.
+- experimentation with custom weights and selection logic;
+- extension into more advanced research workflows.

-## Why this project is valuable
+## Why this project is useful

-Most discussions around IPO analysis focus only on valuation headlines or media narratives.
-In practice, early-stage IPO screening requires a broader framework:

-- **Business quality** — revenue model, growth profile, margins, unit economics;
-- **Market attractiveness** — TAM, category maturity, competition, timing;
-- **IPO readiness** — governance, reporting discipline, management quality, public-market fit;
-- **Risk mapping** — concentration risk, regulation, profitability gaps, capital intensity.

-This repository turns that logic into a usable starting point.

-It is valuable because it gives users:

-1. a clear **analysis workflow** rather than random notes;
-2. a **reusable notebook** for experimentation;
-3. a **transparent scoring model** that can be explained and audited;
+In practice, IPO candidate analysis is often fragmented.
+Information may be spread across market reports, private databases, news flow, investor materials, and internal notes.
+This repository offers a basic but structured framework for turning that fragmented work into a more consistent analytical process.

+Its value comes from four elements:

+1. **Repeatability**
+   The same workflow can be used across different company sets.

+2. **Transparency**
+   The scoring model is visible, editable, and easy to audit.

+3. **Flexibility**
-4. a structure that can be improved for sectors, geographies, and data availability.
+   The framework can be adapted for sectors, geographies, or different data environments.

+4. **Practicality**
+   The notebook and Python modules provide a usable starting point for real analytical work.

+## Core analytical logic

+The default workflow follows six stages:

+1. **Build a company universe**
+   Create a list of private or late-stage companies to review.

+2. **Apply an initial screen**
+   Filter companies using basic thresholds such as revenue growth, funding maturity, sector relevance, or scale.

+3. **Score IPO readiness factors**
+   Evaluate each company across a defined set of variables such as growth, scale, profitability profile, market narrative, and strategic fit.

+4. **Rank candidates**
+   Compare screened companies using a consistent total score.

+5. **Review outputs**
+   Inspect ranked results and identify names that may deserve deeper research.

+6. **Refine the model**
+   Adjust weights, thresholds, and input variables based on the analyst’s use case.

 ## Repository structure